goharbor/website/docs/build-customize-contribute/compile-guide.md

 ```

 {{< note >}}
-If new code has been added to Github, the git commit TAG will change.
+If new code has been added to GitHub, the git commit TAG will change.
 Better use this command to clean up images and files of the previous TAG.
 {{< /note >}}

 #### By default, the make process creates a development build.
 To create a release build of Harbor, set the below flag to false.